Guest blog post

-This is a guest blog post from Annie.
+This is a guest blog post from Annie about hair care.
 Annie has recently set up her beauty blog StumpyTitch.
 She has amazing hair that I am envious of which is why I have decided to feature her on my page.
 As someone who dyed my own hair at home for over 10 years, I’ve had some bad experiences.
 When I learned what worked for me, I loved the shiny new locks I had when I dyed it every 2-3 weeks (too often, I know!).
 With my time being so stretched over the last few years, I went back to my roots because I just didn’t have the time anymore.
 So for those of you who take the DIY route with your hair, I hope you find this post helpful and pick up some great tips!

 I am afraid of hair salons.
 I feel uncomfortable in the chair, avoiding eye contact with all the mirrors looking at me and the stylist getting way into my personal space.
 Sometimes the lines of communication are not clear when it comes to what you want and it can get expensive.

 I had long blonde hair on my 24th Birthday.
 My mother decided to treat me to a haircut and the guy cut my hair to under my ears.
 I am still traumatised.
 I stupidly tipped him €20 instead of the €5 my mother gave me to give him and I ran home.
 I have been doing my own hair ever since.

 It all began with a Star Gazer bleach kit I bought in a shop in Stephens Green.
 I soon discovered that I could be more expressive with my hair and that I enjoyed my creations, so I moved on to the proper bleach and developers and began experimenting with colour.
 Here is what I learned along the way; Caring for and treating your hair is essential for style management (colour treated or not) and maintaining your colour.